CERA

 What is uveitis?

 Uveitis can cause redness, pain, floaters, sensitivity to light and blurred vision.
-In serious cases, it can damage the eye tissue and lead to blindness.
+In serious cases, it can damage the eye tissue and lead to irreversible blindness.

 Learn about our uveitis research